-Day 84 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 84 of a Year Long Road Trip Along America’s Scenic Byways

-Today was close to an 8 hour travel day from Southeast Florida to Northwest Florida.
+Today was close to an 8 hour travel day from Southeast Florida to the Florida Panhandle in the Northwest.
 I think in the last five days I’ve donated at least fifty dollars to Florida tolls.
 I imagine I could have purchased the Sunpass and paid for it through reduced tolls already!
-I could have avoided the “change provided” toll plazas as well!
+That way, I could have avoided the “change provided” toll plazas as well!
 So far, Florida and New York break the bank in the toll category.
-Along the turnpike, I did see a bald eagle wading in a small marsh.
-That was exciting, though I would have liked to snap a photo.
+On the positive side, at least I saw a bald eagle wading in a small marsh alongside the turnpike.
+I sure would have liked to snap a photo!